andrasq/node-qibl/README.md

 `func(release)`.  `release` is a callback that must be called to release the resource unit;
 the resource will remain locked until freed, no timeout.

+Note that the next call to use the mutex is invoked directly by the `release()` of the previous call without the call stack being broken up, so queueing many hundreds of synchronous calls could throw a "stack size exceeded" exception.
+Note too that synchronous functions do not need to be serialized, since they run inherently consecutively.

 Mutex properties of interest
 - `limit` - the configured maximum number of simultaneous users allowed
 - `busy` - the count of users currently accessing the resource